django-cms/django-cms/docs/topics/commonly_used_plugins.rst

 .. warning:: These plugins are not currently compatible with Django 1.7.

-.. :module:: djangocms_inherit
+..  module:: djangocms_inherit

-.. :class:: djangocms_inherit.cms_plugins.InheritPagePlaceholderPlugin
+..  class:: djangocms_inherit.cms_plugins.InheritPagePlaceholderPlugin

 *******
 Inherit